stacks-network/stacks-core/blockstack_resolver/README.md

 ## Overview:

-ONS-server is meant to be a highly scalable server for [Open Name System](http://opennamesystem.org).
+ONS-server is meant to be a highly scalable server for [Openname System](https://openname.org).
 It is meant to be blockchain-agnostic (currently uses the Namecoin blockchain) and is primarily meant for scaling read-only calls to the underlying blockchain.
 For achieving high throughput ons-server loads the entire namespace into memcached and then keeps the in-memory copy consistent with the blockchain.

 ## Setup Instructions: